petergregg/Content/Blog/Articles/Deploy NGINX and Node Web App and API to Local Kubernetes Cluster with Helm and Kubectl.md

                   number: 3001
     ```

-4. Apply the nginx config specified in the `content-nginx` yaml file to the `default` namespace with the following command.
+4. Run the following command to apply the nginx configuration specified in the `content-nginx` yaml file to the `default` namespace.

     ```
     kubectl apply -f content-nginx.yaml --namespace default